 - For other books about real-world issues, try The Hate U Give, Internment, or Dear Martin

 Can’t get enough book recommendations?
-Sign up for my email list below and recieve my top recommendations sent straight to your inbox!
+Sign up for my email list below and receive my top recommendations sent straight to your inbox!